Simplicity Prevails: The Emergence of Generalizable AIGI Detection in Visual Foundation Models: Introduction

-Despite these significant gains, our analysis delineates the boundaries of this paradigm.
-We find that modern VFMs remain \textbf{blind to pure reconstruction artifacts} and struggle with \textbf{localized editing}, while also suffering from performance degradation under aggressive real-world transmission and screen recapture.
-This suggests that while data scale has effectively solved the \textit{generalizability} problem for fully synthetic content, the \textit{localization} of fine-grained manipulation remains an open challenge.
-Therefore, we advocate for a paradigm shift in AI forensics: moving away from designing specialized architectures to chase benchmark metrics—since simple backbones already suffice for global detection—and instead focusing on how to harness and refine the evolving world knowledge of foundation models to address these fine-grained forensic tasks.
+At the same time, our analysis also clarifies the boundaries of this paradigm.
+We find that modern VFMs remain \textbf{blind to pure reconstruction artifacts} and struggle with \textbf{localized editing}, while also suffering from noticeable degradation under aggressive real-world transmission and screen recapture.
+These findings suggest that large-scale pre-training has substantially improved the \textit{generalizability} of global detection for fully synthetic content, but that the \textit{localization} of fine-grained manipulation remains an open challenge.
+Complementing these observations, our experiments on \textbf{backbone replacement} and \textbf{lightweight LoRA fine-tuning} suggest that the dominant factor behind performance is still the strength of the pretrained representation itself, while adaptation mainly serves to better exploit this foundation.
+Therefore, rather than viewing increasingly specialized detector design as the default path forward, we argue that future progress in AI forensics may depend more on how to preserve, harness, and refine the evolving representations of foundation models for fine-grained forensic reasoning.

-In summary, our main contributions are: \begin{itemize} \item We establish the superiority of simple linear probes on modern VFMs over specialized detectors.
-Across a comprehensive evaluation spanning standard benchmarks, previously unseen generators, and challenging in-the-wild distributions, our baseline achieves SOTA performance, outperforming specialized methods by margins of over 30\% in realistic scenarios. \item We trace the source of this capability to pre-training data exposure rather than architectural design.
-We identify two emergent mechanisms: \textbf{explicit concept injection} in Vision Language Models and \textbf{implicit distribution fitting} in Self-Supervised Learning Models. \item We delineate the \textbf{boundaries of this paradigm}, revealing persistent blind spots in pure reconstruction and localized editing.
-We conclude that future research should shift focus from designing complex architectures to harnessing the evolving world knowledge of foundation models for fine-grained forensic tasks. \end{itemize}
+In summary, our main contributions are: \begin{itemize} \item We show that frozen features from modern Vision Foundation Models, combined with a lightweight classifier, constitute a remarkably strong baseline for generalizable AIGI detection.
+Across standard benchmarks, recent unseen generators, and challenging in-the-wild distributions, this simple setup consistently matches or outperforms recent specialized detectors, with especially large gains in realistic scenarios. \item We provide converging evidence that this capability is closely related to pre-training data exposure rather than forensic-specific architectural design.
+In particular, we identify two complementary manifestations: semantic alignment with forgery-related concepts in Vision-Language Models, and implicit discrimination of generative distributions in Self-Supervised Learning models. \item We validate the \textbf{``Bitter Lesson''} in AI forensics and delineate the \textbf{boundaries of this paradigm}.
+Through rigorous ablation, we demonstrate that attaching complex forensic heads or applying fine-tuning (e.g., LoRA) actively degrades the generic representations of VFMs.
+While these frozen generic features solve global detection, they remain blind to pure VAE reconstruction and localized editing, urging future research to harness rather than over-engineer foundation models. \end{itemize}